Mentor a High School Student

 mentor2.0

-mentor2.0 is a proven, technology-enriched mentoring program for high school students and combines in-person mentoring with safe, secure online communication and a comprehensive weekly curriculum focused on college readiness.
-Mentors are matched with students at the beginning of their freshmen year of high school.
-Relationships continue throughout high school and through the first year of college.
+mentor2.0 is a proven, technology-enriched mentoring program for high school students.
+It provides support and guidance, helping high school students graduate and succeed in both college and the workforce.
+This program combines in-person mentoring with safe, secure online communication and a comprehensive weekly curriculum focused on college/career readiness.
+Mentors are matched with a high school student, relationships continue throughout high school and through the first year of college.

-Mentors and mentees are matched based on similar interests, personalities, college/career aspirations, and experiences.
-Mentor2.0 volunteers must be at least 21 years old, have a college degree or equivalent combination of education, training, or experience, and commit to being a mentor for at least two years.
+Volunteers must be at least 21 years old, have a college degree or equivalent combination of education, training, or experience, and commit to being a mentor for at least one year.
 Professionals with real life work experience are encouraged to apply.